 So, having a strong pump is pretty much essential.
 It should be able to circulate the water every 7-8 hours.
 This means during the course of that time every drop of water in the pool has been circulated through the pump.

 Keeping the water moving, circulating keeps your pool clean too.
 Water that is moving constantly has less chance of growing algae.
 Instead, the debris is directed towards the filter and into your skimmer.
+Getting the Best Pool Skimmer Basket is so worth it.

 Moreover, the filter will collect all debris both small and large size, including the microscopic particles too.
 Keeping debris and any sort of tiny particles away and out of your pool water will help the pump to prevent the water from becoming cloudy.